Best For

 Our Verdict

-During our performance tests, this mattress had good scores across the board—great edge support, high bounce, and extremely fast response time.
+During our performance tests, this mattress had good scores across the board—excellent edge support, very high bounce, and extremely fast response time.
 The one area it really struggled with is motion transfer, transferring twice the amount of motion compared to the average.

 Type: Latex Hybrid – Organic